Skip to Main Content

 Skin Infections/Conditions

 While you can expect your dog to scratch normally to some extent, excessive scratching or itching can indicate something more serious.
-Much like ear infections, skin issues are frequently caused by allergies, although bacterial and yeast infections can also be the culprit.
+Much like ear infections, skin issues are frequently caused by allergies, although yeast and bacterial infections can also be the culprit.

 Common symptoms of skin conditions and infections in dogs include hot spots, scabs, bumps, sores, rashes, and redness.